 Religious delusions may also be accompanied by hallucinations of a religious nature.
 The most common here is the phenomenon of hearing voices which the sufferer may interpret as messages from God or saints.
 The person may also experience visual hallucinations which they interpret as visions.

 Religious delusions and hallucinations often link together and can be very powerful in the way they influence the person’s behaviour.
 After all if you believe that the voices that you are hearing in your head and which are giving you commands are coming from God or some other higher power then there is a powerful reason to listen to them and obey them.
 When we talk of hearing voices here we are not describing the normal self talk that every individual experiences.
-The voices that a schizophrenic hears are qualitatively different to that.
+The voices that a person with schizophrenia hears are qualitatively different to that.
 They are true auditory hallucinations: hearing things that the hearer cannot distinguish from reality.
 For more about this please see our Information Sheets on Voices.

 In 1843 at the age of 26, the noted English artist Richard Dadd killed his father believing that his father was the devil and that he (Dadd) had been called upon by God to do battle with the forces of evil.
 Despite being confined in asylums (first the Bethlem and then Broadmoor) for the remainder of his life, Dadd went on to do some of his best work including the famous The Fairy Fellers Master Stroke which can be seen in the Tate Gallery today.

-More recent examples have included the case of a schizophrenic man who began attending a cathedral in the Westcountry where he became infatuated with a female member of the congregation who he thought to be a saint and ended up propositioning her.
+More recent examples have included the case of a man with schizophrenia who began attending a cathedral in the Westcountry where he became infatuated with a female member of the congregation who he thought to be a saint and ended up propositioning her.
 9. People suffering from religious delusions have also been encouraged to kill themselves by their delusions.

 This is not to say that all people with schizophrenia who experience religiosity will display dangerous or disturbed behaviour.
 That is certainly not the case.
 However with over 1,000 people with schizophrenia dying by their own hand in the UK each year we cannot afford to dismiss or minimise the problem of dangerous behaviour in schizophrenia and it is important that doctors and police take seriously any reports reaching them from faith communities of these kinds of problems.
 The key to minimising dangerous behaviour is to catch it early and make an early intervention with psychiatric treatment.
 Taking a wait and see approach is often disastrous.

-Schizophrenics in Church Communities
+People with Schizophrenia in Church Communities

 In fact it is not uncommon for people with schizophrenia to be attracted to join church communities.
 Usually this presents no real problems but sometimes disturbed behaviour will become a real challenge for the congregation and church leaders alike.
 The person may attempt to preach or chastise members of the congregation or become otherwise disruptive.
 This presents the community with a real problem.
 How do they continue to offer help and support to someone who is clearly very ill and in need of help whilst at the same time maintaining the dignity of their place and practice of worship?
 Members of the clergy rarely have any training in mental health and often struggle to cope with this issue.